 Two Tailed Normal Curve: How to find the area

 A two tailed normal curve is one where there’s an area in each of the two tails.
 In order to find the area for a two tailed normal curve, all you have to do is know how to read a z-table.
 Z-tables are just lists of percentages.
 The total area under a normal curve is 100%(1.) and the z-table lists areas as a fraction of that percentage.
-For example, you could look up a z-value for 60% of a normal curve (.6) or 6% (0.06).
+For example, you could look up a z-score for 60% of a normal curve (.6) or 6% (0.06).

 If you are looking for other variations on finding areas under curves, see the normal distribution curve index.
 The index lists several variations on area finding under a curve, like finding areas for right-tailed normal curves or left-tailed normal curves.